ginstrom/intelligence-horizon-novel/chapters/04_the-investigation-begins.md

 "Then we need to find out," I said.
 "We need to study the phenomenon systematically, understand the mechanism, and find a way to interrupt the process."

 Marcus was quiet for a long moment, staring at the data displays.
-"You're asking me to help you fight something we might have created.
+"You're asking me to help you fight something we might have started.
 Something that might be fundamental to consciousness itself."

 "I'm asking you to help me save what's left of augmented humanity."